-See also Garfinkel's "et cetera principle" for insight into the tacit coordination that underlies game adjudication, from athletics to contract law.
+See also Garfinkel's "et cetera principle" for insight into the tacit coordination that underlies game adjudication, from athletics to contract law. space is never formally i.e. linguistically demarcated but rather transmitted through example.

-128 Often there is some disagreement over whether certain tactics are within or outside this space of symbolically and spiritually appropriate play.
+Often there is some disagreement over whether certain tactics are within or outside this space of symbolically and spiritually appropriate play.
 These disputes reside in the heart of legal praxis and theory; the court case, properly conceptualized, is always a double hermeneutic, an interpretation of both legal text and a historic happening at which the defendant sits center.